 New Tort Against Medical Malpractice Doctors : Should Courts Force Doctors to Confess Their Own Negligence to Their Patients

 University of Baltimore law professor Richard W. Bourne wrote an article published this year in the Arkansas Law Review articulating the theory that there should be an independent tort claim when a doctor destroys evidence or when a doctor fails to disclose to the patient that there has been a breach of the appropriate standard of care that causes injury.
-Professor Bourne would limit this tort to cases where (1) the wrong is serious, and (2) the failure to reveal is intentional.
+Professor Bourne would limit this tort to cases where (1) the wrong is serious, and (2) failing to reveal is intentional.

 Professor Bourne also quotes Harvard evidence professor Charles R. Nesson on the inherent problem in making the punishment for spoliation of evidence "assuming that the spoliators ... destroy the evidence because it [is] damaging to their case, none of these sanctions puts the spoliator in a worse position than he would have been in had he produced the evidence."